Coming to SickKids? Learn what to expect ahead of your

 Vaccinating youth (12+) will help them get back to their regular activities, including in-person school, camp, sports and socializing with friends they have missed so much.
 SickKids wants to help parents, caregivers and youth make informed decisions using trusted information.

-- For inpatient units (patients staying overnight on a unit), families may designate two family caregivers to be with the child at the same time during daytime hours, but only one caregiver can be present overnight (9 p.m. to 6 a.m.).
+- For inpatient units (patients staying overnight on a unit), families may designate two family caregivers to be with the child at the same time, but only one caregiver can be present overnight (9 p.m. to 6 a.m.).

 - Enter and exit SickKids using the Elizabeth Street entrance or the parking garage.
 All other entrances are closed until further notice.